AdityaSurve96/Metric_Mode_Group_J/README.md

 	* It contains a Main Project Folder which has 5 Subfolders for each of the 5 different Proejects

 	* Each Individual subfolder for each project contains the following :-
-			*  5 subfolders for 5 versions of that particular proejct
+			*  5 subfolders for 5 versions of that particular project with folder name as Version name 1).
+In each Version there is a pom.xml file with the Configurations for for Jacoco Plugin , Pitest Plugin( For some files), and Sonar Lint Plugin (For some Files).

+				2).
+Next there is a Jacoco-ut folder with the Jacoco Reports in 3 formats (CSV,XML,HTML).

+				3).
+Next there is a Pitest Report in pit-reports folder in the latest version of each project.

+				4).
+For Some Projects versions there is a snapshot of Sonar Analysis results which shows the Code smell Value.